Trevon-Woods-AI-Portfolio/Sick_Or_Not_Dection/README.md

 This project provides a **pre-screening system** that:

 * Detects individuals using a camera
-* Measures physiological indicators (temperature, heart rate)
+* Measures physiological indicators (temperature, heart rate, blood pressure)
 * Collects data over a short time window for reliability
 * Displays results in real time with visual feedback